Tips for Saving Money on Your Next Cruise

 1. Book Early or Find Last-Minute Deals

 If you're a known planner, then this method of traveling may give you anxiety.
 However, if you don't mind a little adventure, then it can be beneficial to wait until the last minute to get a deal on your cruise.
-You can find awesome deals on so many trips now, from a dream Bahamas cruise to a round the world journey, by waiting until the last minute to book.
+You can find awesome deals on so many trips now, you could take a cruise from Florida and explore the Caribbean or go around the world journey, by waiting until the last minute to book.

 The key is to be flexible with your dates and ready to go within a couple days of booking.
 You may be surprised to find deep discounts on these types of vacations, which can free up money to enjoy sightseeing while you're on your trip.
 As an additional tip, if you can, aim to book your travel mid-week for arrival/departure, when flights tend to be at their lowest.
 This will give you even more savings on your last-minute trip.